Devonta Smith Player Prop Bets for NFL Week 6 | Philadelphia vs. Tampa Bay 10/14/2021

 Matchup vs. Tampa Bay

-- The 328.2 yards per game the Buccaneers are allowing through the air makes them the NFL's worst pass defense.
+- The 328.2 yards per game the Buccaneers are conceding through the air makes them the NFL's worst pass defense.

-- The Buccaneers' defense is 30th in the league, allowing 2.6 passing touchdowns per game.
+- The Buccaneers' defense is 30th in the NFL, conceding 2.6 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Panthers, Smith was targeted eight times, picking up 77 yards on seven receptions.
+- In last week's game against the Panthers, Smith was targeted eight times and racked up seven catches for 77 yards.

 Smith's Philadelphia Teammates